What is Valium (Diazepam) Used For Short-Term?

 Abrupt cessation of benzodiazepines is not recommended but a gentle taper off can ease the withdrawals significantly.

-Do not attempt a “cold turkey” approach to coming off Valium.
+NEVER attempt a “cold turkey” approach to Valium withdrawal.

 Medical assistance should be arranged to monitor symptoms while gradually reducing the dosage.
 Sometimes, a bridge medication might be added if the withdrawals become too severe to be tolerated.